expo/expo/docs/versions/v8.0.0/guides/configuration.md

 On Android, this will determine the color of your app in the multitasker.
 Currently this is not used on iOS, but it may be used for other purposes in the future.
 6 character long hex color string, eg: `'#000000'`

  `iconUrl`
 A url that points to your app's icon image.
 We recommend that you use a 512x512 png file with transparency.
-This icon will appear on the home screen and within the Exponent app.
+This icon will appear on the home screen and within the Expo app.

  `notification`
 Configuration for remote (push) notifications.